IvanYashchuk/fecr/README.md

 This package is used for building bridges between FEniCS/Firedrake and JAX in [jax-fenics-adjoint](https://github.com/IvanYashchuk/jax-fenics-adjoint/).
 There is also support of PyMC3 (Theano) in [fenics-pymc3](https://github.com/IvanYashchuk/fenics-pymc3).
-Stay tuned for the Julia's ChainRule.jl, PyTorch integrations.
+Stay tuned for the Julia's ChainRules.jl, PyTorch integrations.

 Current limitations:
 * Composition of forward and reverse modes for higher-order derivatives is not implemented yet.